 The generator will remember your barcode settings for when you return, so in most cases you would need only to change the barcode data to create subsequent barcode images.

 If you need advice on the recommended size for a particular barcode type please see our recommended Barcode Sizes page.
 If you need advice on obtaining numbers for barcodes or graphics information please see below or visit our "Where can I get a barcode" page.

-If you are not a subscriber the service will generate barcode images but will not e-mail them to you or remember your barocde settings.
+If you are not a subscriber the service will generate the low resolution preview image, but does not permit high resolution barcode images to be downloaded or e-mail.

 There are Free Apps for subscribers: & Android (search stores for Barcodes Online)

 The service may be accessed from a iPhone by using the phone's browser to visit m.dLSoft.com and adding a link to that page to the home screen.

 To use our services as a subscriber you need a password from dLSoft, which is sent to you via e-mail.
 Before subscribing you should check that you can access the trial service on your device.
 You should also be sure that you read the details about the images produced.

 Subscriptions are available in three levels, each lasting for a period on 1 year or until you have e-mailed a specified number of barcode images.
 Your subscription is automatically closed at the end of the subscription period or when the number of images has been exceeded (whichever comes first), so if you wish to renew you need to re-subscribe using the form below.